njaglobal/SportsOS/docs/architecture/architecture-rules.md

 `Money` carries an ISO 4217 `currency` code.
 Amounts are integer minor units.
 See `commerce-model.md`.

 ## R14.
-Multi-tenancy and organization isolation must be explicit.
+[C] Multi-tenancy and organization isolation must be explicit, but NOT every entity is tenant-owned.

-Every tenant-scoped entity carries a `tenantId`.
-Repositories filter by `tenantId` by default.
-Cross-tenant access is never implicit.
-See `tenancy.md`, ADR-004.
+Entities are classified by ownership (see `tenancy.md`, ADR-010):
+**platform-global**, **reference data**, **person-owned**, **organization/tenant-owned**, **event-scoped**, **historical/audit**.
+Only organization/tenant-owned and event-scoped entities carry `tenantId`.
+Platform-global entities (Person, SportsId, Sport, Discipline) and person-owned entities (AthleteProfile) do NOT carry `tenantId`.
+Cross-tenant access to tenant-owned data is never implicit.

 ## R15.
 Authorization must be permission-based, not hard-coded role checks.

-Authorization evaluates `Permission` values against a `PersonRole` scope.
+Authorization evaluates `Permission` values against scopes derived from memberships/assignments [C].
 Code must not branch on role names (`if role === 'organizer'`).
-See `authorization.md`.
+Permissions derive from scoped `OrganizationMembership`, `TeamMembership`, `EventAssignment`, and `PlatformRoleAssignment`, not from permanent global person roles.
+See `authorization.md`, ADR-012.

 ## R16.
 Financial operations must be auditable.

-Every charge, refund, settlement, and adjustment produces a `PaymentLedgerEntry`.
-The ledger is append-only.
-See `commerce-model.md`, `audit-integrity.md`.
+Every charge, refund, settlement, and adjustment produces append-only records (`PaymentTransaction`, `Refund`, `Settlement`).
+The financial ledger is append-only [C].
+See `commerce-model.md`, `audit-integrity.md`, ADR-014.

 ## R17.
 Reward issuance must support fraud controls and event verification.

 `RewardsLedgerEntry` carries `verified` and `verificationRef`.
 Issuance for an event result must be verified before the balance projection counts it as available.
-See `rewards-model.md`.
+Issuance is idempotent [C] — `idempotencyKey`, `sourceIdentity`, `earningRuleId`/`earningRuleVersion` prevent duplicate awards.
+Corrected results use reversal/adjustment entries, never edits to original entries.
+See `rewards-model.md`, ADR-015.

 ## R18.
 Registration participant and payment payer must be separate concepts.

-A `Registration` has a `participantId` (Athlete or Team) and a separate `payerPersonId`.
+A `Registration` has a `participantId` (AthleteProfile or Team) and a separate `payerPersonId`.
 A guardian may pay for a minor athlete.
 See `registration-model.md`, ADR-008.

 ## R19.
 Minors/guardian relationships must be supportable.

 A `Person` may have a `guardianId` pointing to another `Person`.
 Guardian consent flows are modeled on this relationship.
-See `identity-model.md`.
+The architecture explicitly considers minors in retention/privacy [C].
+See `identity-model.md`, `audit-integrity.md`, ADR-011.

 ## R20.
-Historical sports records must not disappear because an account/entity is deleted.
+[C] Historical sports records must not disappear because an account/entity is deleted — but blanket "soft delete only" is replaced by a layered retention model.

-Deletion of a Person or account is **soft** and revokes credentials; it never deletes historical results, achievements, or ledger entries.
-Results reference the Athlete (which references the Person); the Person is retained in an immutable identity archive.
-See `audit-integrity.md`.
+Retention is separated into: account closure, Person deactivation, identity archival, legal/business retention, anonymization/pseudonymization, historical competition preservation, and audit/financial retention.
+Historical sporting/financial records may be preserved without retaining unnecessary personal data indefinitely.
+See `audit-integrity.md`, ADR-011.

 ## R21.
 Domain/application logic must be reusable across web and future Android/iOS delivery.